 Squeeze the juice of four lemons into a jar together with the water and ginger.
 Let the mixture sit in the refrigerator for at least 30 minutes.
 Drink the lemonade through the day.

 The benefits of having ginger tea every day include:

 - Decreasing nausea and vomiting.
 It is safe for pregnant women and patients undergoing chemotherapy;

 - Improving digestion, preventing heartburn and gas;

 - Decreasing blood sugar levels, as it increases insulin sensitivity and it has an anti-inflammatory effect on the body;

-- Preventing some types of cancer and improving immunity, due to gingerol and shogaol, which have anti-inflammatory and antioxidant effects, preventing the damage of free radicals to cells.
-Some studies indicate that it can prevent pancreatic, gastrointestinal, and colorectal cancers;
+- Preventing some types of cancer and improving immunity, due to gingerol and shogaol, which have anti-inflammatory and antioxidant effects.
+These preventthe damage of free radicals to healthy cells.
+Some studies indicate that it can even prevent pancreatic, gastrointestinal, and colorectal cancers.

 - Fighting infectious diseases due to its antiseptic action;

-- Eliminating toxins from the liver and preventing fatty liver disease;
+- Eliminating toxins from the liver and preventing fatty liver;

 - Promoting heart health, as it improves circulation and it has antioxidant effects;